RennurApps/AwareIM-resources/Readme.md

 > Caution: Installing Aware IM update (Setup.exe), overwrites and resets Tomcat & JDK folders back to default.
 In fact, all files are replaced during update.
 Always keep all new and amended files incl. images separately and copy+paste them back once the install is complete.

-- **Tomcat 9.0.44** 32bit is the default version packaged in the **Aware IM 8.6 and above** server installation.
-- Tomcat 8.5.58 32bit is the default version packaged in the **Aware IM 8.5** server installation.
-- Tomcat 8.5.24 32bit is the default version packaged in the **Aware IM 8.4 and below** server installation.

 #### [**👍 Tomcat `11.0.24`**](http://tomcat.apache.org/) - 3 Jul, 2026.
 Tomcat 11 is designed to run on `Java SE 11 or later`

 - [**Download Tomcat v11**](https://tomcat.apache.org/download-11.cgi) - 64bit recommended.
 Manual Install required.